marcosbuydid/react-native/README.md

 selected.
 It's a nice proyect where you can learn a lot because it includes component reutilization, custom hooks, interfaces, navigaton, a context used for the gradient, etc.

+### feature/react-native-components
+This branch contains all the code needed to learn or practice about react native components.
+When oppening the app, a menu will show you all the components used.
+You can click each one to see the examples.